Topological Phase Transition and Geometrical Frustration in Fourier Photonic Simulator: End Matter

+The Hamiltonian of the XY model is obtained by making integration of $I(\bm{u})I_M(\bm{u})$, where $I_M(\bm{u})$ is a Fourier mask \cite{fan_programmable_2023} designed for specific spin interactions.
+According to the convolution theorem \cite{sneddon_fourier_1995}, the integral of light intensity $I(\boldsymbol{u})$ multiplied by a modulation function $I_M(\boldsymbol{u})$ is equivalent to performing the convolution for all spins with the kernel $\mathcal{F}^{-1}\left\{I_M(\boldsymbol{u})\right\}$ \cite{supp}.
+When $\mathcal{F}^{-1}\left\{I_M(\boldsymbol{u})\right\}$ takes the form of summation over several delta functions, representing the interaction between a spin to others at discrete lattice sites, the corresponding Fourier mask is

+where $\boldsymbol{r}^{(\alpha)}$ is the distance between interacting spin sites. $J_{\alpha}$ controls the ratio of various Fourier masks by weighted sum and the summation over $\alpha$ indicates that arbitrary range interactions can be achieved by a Fourier mask.
+Therefore, the Hamiltonian of the XY model can be directly obtained in experiment by a correspondingly designed Fourier mask, which accelerates the sampling of spin configurations (see derivation in \cite{supp}).
+In our experiment, the Fourier mask is linearly renormalized to values between 0 and 1, which allows experimental implementation with an intensity attenuator such as a metasurface \cite{liu_multifunctional_2021}.

-\emph{Discussions}.-- Due to geometrical frustration, the energy landscape of the XY model is generally rough such that it takes a long time to obtain a sufficient number of samples for large-scale lattices.
+\emph{Computational complexity of the FPS}--Due to geometrical frustration, the energy landscape of the XY model is generally rough such that it takes a long time to obtain a sufficient number of samples for large-scale lattices.
 FPS directly obtains the Hamiltonian of spin configurations from the measured light intensity and updates it using MCMC algorithms, which significantly speeds up the sampling process.
 By incorporating the Fourier-mask technique into the FPS, we can employ a single Fourier mask to realize arbitrary range spin interactions.
-Consequently, the speed of calculation is nearly the same for any range of spin interactions, and the computational complexity is $\mathcal{O}(N)$, while most of the current local updating algorithms scale as $\mathcal{O}(N\mathrm{log}N)$ \cite{muller_fast_2023} (see the Supplementary Material \cite{supp} for detailed information).
-This feature enables the efficient calculation of large-scale XY models with complex long-range interactions \cite{giachetti_berezinskii-kosterlitz-thouless_2021}, and can be further extended to simulate statistical models that can be mapped to XY models, including superfluids \cite{kosterlitz_long_1972}, superconductors \cite{kosterlitz_nobel_2017}, and arrays of Josephson junctions \cite{resnick_kosterlitz-thouless_1981}.
-We also provide some results pertaining to long-range interactions featuring power-law decay on square lattices (see Supplementary Material \cite{supp}).
+Consequently, the speed of calculating the Hamiltonian is nearly the same for any range of spin interactions, and the computational complexity is $\mathcal{O}(N)$, while most of the current local updating algorithms scale as $\mathcal{O}(N\mathrm{log}N)$ \cite{muller_fast_2023} ({see \cite{supp} for detailed information}).
+This feature enables efficient calculation of large-scale XY models with complex long-range interactions \cite{giachetti_berezinskii-kosterlitz-thouless_2021}, and can be further extended to simulate statistical models that can be mapped to XY models, including superfluids \cite{kosterlitz_long_1972}, superconductors \cite{kosterlitz_nobel_2017}, and Josephson junctions arrays \cite{resnick_kosterlitz-thouless_1981}.
+We also provide some results on long-range interactions featuring power-law decay in square lattices (see \cite{supp}).